Alcohol Good Or Bad?

-A British research team from three universities set out to compare drinking wine and smoking cigarettes on the cancer risk in an effort to raise awareness about the relationship of alcohol and cancer.
+A British research team from three universities set out to compare drinking wine and smoking cigarettes on cancer risk in an effort to raise awareness about the relationship between alcohol and cancer.

 They did lifetime risk of cancer data analysis from Cancer Research UK on a general population and also on the number of cancers linked to alcohol and smoking.
-In a date set of 1000 non-smoking women and 1000 non-smoking men everyone drank a bottle of wine a week; it was observed that 14 extra women and 10 extra men were at risk of developing cancer.
-This number was equivalent to cancer risk stemming of a female smoking 10 cigarettes a week and a man who smokes 5 cigarettes a week.
+In a data set of 1000 non-smoking women and 1000 non-smoking men, everyone drank a bottle of wine a week; it was observed that 14 extra women and 10 extra men were at risk of developing cancer.
+This number was equivalent to cancer risk stemming from a female smoking 10 cigarettes a week and a man who smokes 5 cigarettes a week.

 Wine spikes cancer risk in women more than in men because of the high correlation between alcohol and breast cancer.
 Women who consume a glass of wine daily have a 7% higher risk of cancer than women who don’t and those who took 2 glasses were at 20% breast cancer risk.
 In the USA women consume 57% of total wine bottles and Americans spent about $71 billion on wine in 2018.

-Because alcohol is a carcinogen, there hasn’t been clear indication of its influence on cancer.
-The study based its results on cancer risk only without looking into other factors e.g. age, family history, medical history of possible previous cancer indicators, diet and environmental exposure of subjects.
-However, it is still important for people to be aware of carcinogenic effects of wine which are rarely considered.
+Because alcohol is a carcinogen, there hasn’t been a clear indication of its influence on cancer.
+The study based its results on cancer risk only without looking into other factors e.g. age, family history, medical history of possible previous cancer indicators, diet, and environmental exposure of subjects.
+However, it is still important for people to be aware of the carcinogenic effects of wine which are rarely considered.